St. Ignatius Church (Baltimore): Featured art

 Saint Ignatius church has a free standing altar built by a South Baltimore company featuring hand-carved wood Ionic columns mirroring the external architecture.
 Behind the main altar, the church features a painting of St. Ignatius' mystical experience outside Rome at La Storta by Constantino Brumidi.

 The church’s ceiling was painted by Wilhelm Lamprecht, a German artist, and depicts the Assumption of Mary.
 Two paintings are displayed on the wall of the church opposite the stained glass, both by a Mexican Jesuit priest.
 The paintings are of St. Aloysius Gonzaga, the Patron Saint of Youth, who died of the plague in 1591, and Our Lady of the Way, Madonna della Strata.
 On each side on the altar, there is a statue of the Blessed Virgin Mary and Saint Ignatius.

 The entrance of the church contains a lifesize crucifix that was removed from the sanctuary after Vatican II.

 The pipe organ was built and installed by W. B. D. Simmons, a Boston firm, in 1857 and was restored in 1987.
 In 2010, it underwent of full renovation, rebuild, and restoration by Patrick J. Murphy and Associates.
+The historic organ was played in recital during the Organ Historical Society Convention in July 2024.